-As the HRA screening assessment was unable to screen out all possible impact pathways from the draft Partnership Plan's 'agendas for action, an appropriate assessment is required in relation to a number of types of effect.
+As the HRA screening assessment was unable to screen out all possible impact pathways from the Partnership Plan's priorities, an appropriate assessment is required in relation to a number of types of effect.
 This assessment is set out below and the right-hand column sets out the mitigation measures available that can be considered in the appropriate assessment process.